Functional Approach to Infant Eczema

 - Yogurt (if avoiding dairy can use coconut yogurt)

-Regarding diet and eczema, eating a whole, real foods diet, that is anti-inflammatory, like a Mediterranean style diet is recommended.
+A maternal diet rich in fruits, vegetables, fish, and vitamin D is associated with a lower risk of eczema in children, and therefore eating a whole, real foods diet, that is anti-inflammatory and rich in antioxidants, like a Mediterranean style diet is recommended (for mom and baby [once baby starts eating solids]).
 This diet style includes:

 - Vegetables and fruits